Harold J. Cromer: Biography

 Stump and Stumpy sang and danced, and clowned while performing skits with great precision, often to the music of jazz orchestras, frequently performing on the same bill with the likes of Duke Ellington, Billie Holiday, Count Basie, Frank Sinatra, Ella Fitzgerald and Sarah Vaughan.

-With the emergence of television in the 1950s, the pair appeared on the Milton Berle Show and Steve Allen variety shows and occasionally in dramatic series, including “Dragnet” and “Gunsmoke.”
+With the emergence of television in the 1950s, the pair appeared on the Milton Berle Show and Steve Allen variety shows and occasionally in dramatic series, including Dragnet and Gunsmoke.

 Stump and Stumpy are responsible for Dizzy Gillespie's famous bent horn.
 In his autobiography, To Be or Not to Bop, Gillespie quotes "...it was my wife’s birthday so we had a party and invited all the guys...
 When I got back to the club after making this interview, Stump ‘n Stumpy has been fooling around on the bandstand, and one had pushed the other, and he’s fallen back onto my horn.
 Instead of the horn just falling, the bell bent."

 It is widely noted that the Stump and Stumpy act was stolen without credit by other artists of the time.
-In the PBS documentary Secret Daughter, Jerry Lewis admits "The black community, they loved the clown.
+In the PBS documentary Secret Daughter, Jerry Lewis admitted, "The black community, they loved the clown.
 They knew of what I took from their culture, which was their comedic sense of timing, their ability for self deprecating humor, which is everything I used... " about Lewis and Dean Martin's routine.

-In 1978, Harold returned to Broadway in the play “The American Dance Machine,” touring many cities in the U.S., Japan, and Europe.
+In 1978, Cromer returned to Broadway in the play The American Dance Machine, touring many cities in the U.S., Japan, and Europe.
 The play, named for the touring dance company, specialized in reviving dance numbers from musicals of the past.
 Cromer was the Oleo, or Intermission performer.

-Cromer led as the Master of Ceremony for touring rock ’n’ roll shows, including Biggest Show of Stars, produced by Irvin Feld.
-For years, Cromer introduced performers like Paul Anka, Bobby Darin, Bill Haley and His Comets, Aretha Franklin, Nat King, Cole, James Brown and even a young Stevie Wonder.
+Cromer led as the Master of Ceremony for touring rock 'n' roll shows, including Biggest Show of Stars, produced by Irvin Feld.
+For years, Cromer introduced performers like Paul Anka, Bobby Darin, Bill Haley and His Comets, Aretha Franklin, Nat King, Cole, James Brown and a young Stevie Wonder.

-Cromer died June 8, 2013, in Manhattan.
+Cromer died June 8, 2013, in Manhattan, aged 90.